Grand Teton and Yellowstone: Experiences of a lifetime.

-The Greater Yellowstone Ecosystem is the largest ecosystem in the northern temperate zone of the earth.
-Teton Lodge is within this ecosystem, allowing you easy access to a wide variety of wildlife.
-Here you'll get to see bison, elk, moose, bear, antelope, fox, wolves, big horn sheep and more, who also call this spectacular area home.
+The Greater Yellowstone Ecosystem is the largest ecosystem in the northern temperate zone.
+We are within this ecosystem, offering you easy access to a wide variety of wildlife, including bison, elk, moose, bear, antelope, fox, wolves, big horn sheep and more.

 Grand Teton National Park

-With its jagged vertical peaks exploding from the valley floor and dramatic deep canyons, Grand Teton National Park is a feast for the senses.
-The 40 mile long, nine mile wide Teton Range includes the famed Grand Teton, which towers 13,770 feet over the valley floor.
-With 50 miles of Snake River winding through the park and more than 100 alpine lakes and seven glacier lakes, the Park is home to lush ecosystems and rare wildlife.
-Teton Mountain Lodge & Spa offers lodging within walking distance of Grand Teton National Park.
-Enjoy this incredible protected land from beautifully maintained hiking trails and, in the winter, groomed track.
+With jagged vertical peaks rising from the valley floor and dramatic deep canyons, the 40-mile-long, nine-mile-wide Teton Range includes the famed Grand Teton, which towers 13,770 feet over the valley floor.
+With 50 miles of Snake River winding through the park and more than 100 alpine lakes and seven glacier lakes, the park is home to lush ecosystems and rare wildlife.
+Enjoy this incredible National Park from beautifully maintained hiking trails and, in the winter, groomed track.

 Estimated distance from hotel: 1 mile

 Yellowstone National Park